Johnny Hartman: Biography

 Releasing two more albums with small, independent labels, Hartman got a career-altering offer in 1963 to record with John Coltrane.
 The album from that session, John Coltrane and Johnny Hartman, is widely considered Hartman's best work.
 It is also Coltrane's only album with a singer.
-Its popularity led to Hartman recording four more albums with Impulse! and its parent label ABC, all produced by Bob Thiele, Coltrane's producer at Impulse.
+Its popularity led to Hartman recording four more albums with Impulse!
+Records and its parent label ABC, all produced by Bob Thiele, Coltrane's producer at Impulse!.
 Hartman was dubious when, at Coltrane's request, Thiele approached him about working with Coltrane.
-"I didn't know if John could play that kind of stuff I did," he told writer Frank Kofsky a decade later.
-"So I was a little reluctant at first.
+"I didn't know if John could play that kind of stuff I did," he told writer Frank Kofsky a decade later, "So I was a little reluctant at first.
 John was working at Birdland, and he asked me to come down there, and after hearing him play ballads the way he did, man, I said, 'Hey ..., beautiful.'
 So that's how we got together."
 After the club closed, Hartman, Coltrane, and Coltrane's pianist, McCoy Tyner, went over some songs together.
 Some time after the initial recordings, Coltrane returned to the studio to fill in some solo parts.
-The myth of additional tracks or alternate takes gained credibility when Impulse released an early pressing of the album without Coltrane's additions.
+The myth of additional tracks or alternate takes gained credibility when Impulse! released an early pressing of the album without Coltrane's additions.
 They quickly replaced that album with the completed versions but some people, having heard both pressings and noticing more saxophone in places, assumed they were hearing entirely different takes rather than the same takes with added tracks.

 Coltrane was very much in favor of recording a third album of ballads at that time and specifically sought out Hartman.
-Later, in an interview with Frank Kofsky, he said:"I just felt something about him; I don't know what it was.
+Later, in an interview with Frank Kofsky, he said,"I just felt something about him; I don't know what it was.
 I like his sound, I thought there was something there I had to hear, so I looked him up and did that album."

 By the mid-1960s, popular tastes were embracing rock and roll, and Hartman's style had much less commercial appeal.
-With the 1970s being difficult times for singers working from the American songbook, Hartman turned to playing cocktail lounges in New York City and Chicago.
+With the 1970s being difficult times for singers working from the Great American Songbook, Hartman turned to playing cocktail lounges in New York City and Chicago.
 He did a television special in Australia and recorded several albums in Japan, including a tribute to Coltrane after the saxophonist's death in 1967.